tpeelstand/tpeelstand/README.md

-- 👋 Hi, I’m @tpeelstand
+- 👋 Hi, I’m @tpeelstand!
 - 👀 I’m interested in finding amazing solutions to web problems.
 I most dwell in the front-end and user experience design side of things.
 - 🌱 I’m currently learning React and getting better at JavaScript
 - 📫 Feel free to shot me an email if you want some front-end work done or need wireframes, mock-up's and such done.
 You can reach me at wpmplans@gmail.com